InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/index.md

 Furthermore the XML chunks used in the examples, taken individually, are not syntactically valid and are for illustrative purposes only.

 _This document is a guide to good practices for modelling statistical questionnaires using DDI.
 The point is to make explicit the top (or mid)-level business object representation in DDI constituting a questionnaire.
 It does not give any detail on the DDI objects used, information provided by a DDI profile, to which the reader could refer if necessary._

+## DDI Lifecycle documentation

+A very helpful documentation for DDI objects is available at: https://docs.ddialliance.org/DDI-Lifecycle/3.3/model/